junxit/us-congress-bills-110/metadata.md

 - 2007-03-14 — Introduced in House
 - 2007-03-14 — Introduced in House
 - 2007-03-14 — Referred to the House Committee on the Judiciary.
+- 2007-03-30 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2007-05-01 — Subcommittee Hearings Held.
+- 2007-05-02 — Committee Consideration and Mark-up Session Held.
+- 2007-05-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-05-02 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2007-05-21 — Placed on the Union Calendar, Calendar No. 95.
+- 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-159.
+- 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-159.